In Home or Remote Personal Training

 If even if you have insurance, who knows what is going to happen?
 When you get into that courtroom.
 I don’t know past precedent in your particular state, and how that’s going to work out if there is some sort of litigation, and either do you write and the legalese reading into these insurance policies is also beyond us.
 Right?
 Not our scope of practice, you have to take every avenue of safety that you can for yourself and your family, both from a financial standpoint and a long-term business standpoint.
 So yes, you need an LLC, because what happens is that money that’s tied into your LLC will be the money that will be being pursued in any lawsuit rather than somebody trying to get your home or your house or your personal things.
 So make sure you have an LLC.

 Now, not only does it make you seem more professional, but for again, for legal reasons, to circumvent having, you know, your life savings taking away on your home, and your family having to deal with this.
 It’s important that you have an LLC.
 The third question here, and probably the most asked question is, what is my best avenue for getting clients?
-How do I get clients, if I’m running a gym out of my home, or some sort of, you know, backyard garage in-home personal training?
+How do I get clients, if I’m running a gym out of my home, or some sort of, you know, backyard garage in-home or remote personal training?
 Well, you know, there’s a lot of ways so let’s go down some of the easier ways.

 Number one, you can just go on Thumbtack, that is sort of a pay-for-play here you’re paying for leads, and then you reach out to the client, you try to connect with them and pitch them once you get that lead.
 And voila, you have a new client.
 So it’s easy.
-I’ve gotten a lot of clients through Thumbtack when I was in-home personal training heavily.
+I’ve gotten a lot of clients through Thumbtack when I was in-home ore remote personal training heavily.
 It’s worth fully it’s right, the leads are anywhere from a depends but it depends, but I don’t know, they’re probably averaged around six or seven or $8 for a lead, right.
 So obviously, one session quickly pays that off, and then some, it’s it’s worth a lead and even if you’re only let’s say every three or four people, you’re only securing of those leads, it’s still worthwhile if you’re going to gain a longtime client.

 Steve Washuta: Standard social media outreach, obviously will continue to do the job and it’s a numbers game you’ll eventually get at least one or two people from that and it’s free so well worth it.
 Old clients so if you were training in at a facility that is either shut down or is back open, but you decide not to go back there and you don’t have a nondisclosure or nondisclosure that uh, I think I just had nondisclosure I’m at non compete if you had a non compete with the gym that affects you from reaching back out to those people reach out to your old clients.